atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 "You will not refuse to see him, I am sure," said Harry; "perhaps -- most probably, you will never see him again; it is impossible for him to outlive the fatigue of such a journey, weak, dying, as he is."

-"Good h -- n!" exclaimed Sire, trembling, and red and pale by turns, "Why will he go then .?"
+"Good h---n!" exclaimed she, trembling, and red and pale by turns, "Why will he go then?"

-"He goes in obedience to your ladysliip’s com -- mands, madam."
+"He goes in obedience to your ladyship’s commands, madam."

-"My commands, Mr. Wilmot! -- -- -- -- -- -- -- have no
-right to command him.
-Sir; lady Huxley told me, that my lord’s physicians advised Such a tour, as highly necestary^ for the re eftablishment of his health. -- I have no commands, " added Sire, bursting into tears, and covering her Sace with her handkerchief. --
+"My commands, Mr. Wilmot! -- I have no right to command him.
+Sir; lady Huxley told me, that my lord’s physicians advised such a tour, as highly necessary for the re-establishment of his health. -- I have no commands," added she, bursting into tears, and covering her face with her handkerchief. --

-"condescend to see him, then; my lady; to admit him upstairs, and to honour him with your Sentiments."
+"Condescend to see him, then; my lady; to admit him upstairs, and to honour him with your sentiments."

 "I -- I -- ."
-Here Sire Saulrered, and appeared to be violently agitated. -- "I have nothing to say, lir. -- I cannot talk." -- (rising).
+Here she faulrered, and appeared to be violently agitated. -- "I have nothing to say, sir. -- I cannot talk." -- (rising).

-"You Shall not be desired to talk, madam, " Said Harry, taking her hand and re seating her -- you Shall only hear -- " "Do, my dear, dear lady Charlotte, " added the weeping Kitty, "do but hear him -- -- -- -- -- hear him but this once."
+"You shall not be desired to talk, madam," Said Harry, taking her hand and re-seating her -- "you shall only hear --"

+"Do, my dear, dear lady Charlotte," added the weeping Kitty, "do but hear him -- hear him but this once."

-"Do not discress me thus, Kitty; -- why this importunity? -- -- -- 1 have done what my lord, what lady Huxley desired. -- ^ -- -- I mull leave you, Mr.
+"Do not distress me thus, Kitty; -- why this importunity? -- I have done what my lord, what lady Huxley desired. -- I must leave you, Mr. Wilmot." --

-Wilmot. -- --
-At that moment I was led into the room by Sir George Huxley and Mr. Elliot (the two ladies fol lowing) who conduced me to the feet of my angel.
+At that moment I was led into the room by Sir George Huxley and Mr. Elliot (the two ladies following) who conducted me to the feet of my angel.

-She lifted up her hands and eyes, but Said no thing.
+She lifted up her hands and eyes, but said no thing.
-"Now, my Sweet lady Charlotte, " Said lady Huxley, Seating herself on one Side of her, while

-Mrs. Elliot took the other, "look upon this poor dying creature; and let pity, for once, Supply the place osa soster pasiion. ‘remember that mercy is the darling attribute of heaven." -- "Come, lady Charlotte, " added Mrs. Elliot, taking her hand, "rd Woburn has Suffered enough for his Soibles; let my petitions, joined to lady huxley’s, prevail on you to pardon him. -- "
+"Now, my sweet lady Charlotte," Said lady Huxley, seating herself on one side of her, while Mrs. Elliot took the other, "look upon this poor dying creature; and let pity, for once, supply the place of a softer passion. -- Remember that mercy is the darling attribute of heaven." -- "Come, lady Charlotte," added Mrs. Elliot, taking her hand, "lord Woburn has suffered enough for his foibles; let my petitions, joined to lady Huxley’s, prevail on you to pardon him. -- "

-"I have -- I have pardoned him, " replied Sire, hastily, turning away her charming face.
+"I have -- I have pardoned him," replied she, hastily, turning away her charming face.

-"Complete, then, my Selicity, my adored Charlotte, " cried I, "by giving me this dear hand." -- (gently Seizing it).
+"Complete, then, my felicity, my adored Charlotte," cried I, "by giving me this dear hand." -- (gently seizing it).

-"Well -- well, " answered She, "Iwill -- -- -- when you
+"Well -- well," answered she, "I will -- when you return."

-return."
-"I Shall never return alive, " Said I, "I cannot, indeed, go, without my charlotte’s consent to be mine, now everything is ready; and then, if I Slrould die, you will not have my death to answer for." -- --
+"I shall never return alive," said I, "I cannot, indeed, go, without my Charlotte’s consent to be mine, now everything is ready; and then, if I should die, you will not have my death to answer for." --

-‘ Oh! do not talk So, " cried Sire, "do not tear my heart in pieces, (laying her head upon Mrs. elliot’s Shoulder.) -- What a distrefs is this ?" -- --
+"Oh! do not talk so, " cried she, "do not tear my heart in pieces. (laying her head upon Mrs. Elliot’s Shoulder.) -- What a distress is this?" --

-"You may easily remove it, my dear lady Charlotte, " Said Mrs. Elliot, "lord woburn’s friends, and your friends, think it high time for you to discover less Severity in your behaviour, to a man who has been brought by it to the very brink of the grave. -- -- -- -- -- Nothing but your immediate consent can now lave hi n. -- posiibly your consent may come too late." -- "Yet, when you have done all you can, " added lady Huxley, "his death will not be charged to your account."
+"You may easily remove it, my dear lady Charlotte," Said Mrs. Elliot, "lord Woburn’s friends, and your friends, think it high time for you to discover less severity in your behaviour, to a man who has been brought by it to the very brink of the grave. -- Nothing but your immediate consent can now save him. -- Possibly your consent may come too late." -- "Yet, when you have done all you can," added lady Huxley, "his death will not be charged to your account."

-"Is my existence, then, So little to be desired?
-Said I, ^ "Cruel !" replied She, quite overcome-- -- looking at the Elliots, "Do with me, " continued Sire, "what you please.
+"Is my existence, then, so little to be desired?" said I.

+"Cruel!" replied She, quite overcome. -- Then looking at the Elliots, "Do with me," continued she, "what you please."
 . '
-Everything had been provided for our marriage.
-■ -- A Special licence was ready, and Dr. Dolby attended.
+Everything had been provided for our marriage. -- A special licence was ready, and Dr. Dolby attended.

-Poor Harry (I Selt for him) astisted Sir George In Supporting me -- a most eligible bridegroom to be Sure, while Mr. Elliot gave me his niece’s invaluable hand. -- -- She was just on the point ossainting. --
-I pitied her from my Soul •, yet I was unable to relieve her, almost Sainting rnysels -- So ecstatic were my sensations. -- After having clasped her, withal the Strength I had left, to my throbbing heart, we Sat down.
+Poor Harry (I felt for him) assisted Sir George In supporting me -- a most eligible bridegroom to be sure, while Mr. Elliot gave me his niece’s invaluable hand. -- She was just on the point of fainting. -- I pitied her from my soul, yet I was unable to relieve her, almost fainting myself -- so ecstatic were my sensations. -- After having clasped her, withal the strength I had left, to my throbbing heart, we sat down.

-• Mrs. Elliot, feeing how incapable my angel was of giving orders, took care of everything. -- cosfee, ’ tea, jellies, c. were brought up. -- -- -- Soon afterwards all out company lest us, except Mrs. Elliot and Kitty. -- I then became So exceedingly ill, from the Sudden alteration of my affairs, and from the weakness of my condition, that I could no longer
-Support myself. -- -- My dear Charlotte Saw and Selt my uneasiness. -- Sitting down by me, Sire took my hand, and prested it in the tenderest manner imaginable. -- -- -- -- "You will not Send me from you ?"
+Mrs. Elliot, feeing how incapable my angel was of giving orders, took care of everything. -- Coffee, tea, jellies, &c. were brought up. -- Soon afterwards all out company left us, except Mrs. Elliot and Kitty. -- I then became so exceedingly ill, from the sudden alteration of my affairs, and from the weakness of my condition, that I could no longer support myself. -- My dear Charlotte saw and felt my uneasiness. -- Sitting down by me, she took my hand, and pressed it in the tenderest manner imaginable. -- "You will not send me from you?" said I to her -- "Never," replied she. -- I could not proceed -- -- -- They carried me to that very apartment, in which I had so heavily offended -- no other bed being prepared. --

-Said I to her -- "Never, replied She." -- I could not proceed -- -- -- They carried me to that very apartment, in which I had So heavily offended -- no other bed being prepared. -- When the Servants retired, my dear Charlotte approached me, and with accents heavenly Sweet, while her lovely face was crimsoned with blusires, Said, "I have ordered a bed to be brought into my dresfing room, that I may be ready to give you anything you want in the night, "
+When the Servants retired, my dear Charlotte approached me, and with accents heavenly sweet, while her lovely face was crimsoned with blushes, said, "I have ordered a bed to be brought into my dressing room, that I may be ready to give you anything you want in the night. "

-"No, my love, " replied I, pressing her hand to my lips, "I cannot bear this." -- But I was not able to divert her from her purpose. -- Her woman, whom fire has taken in the room of dawson, and who is older and fitter for the bufiness, Sat up with me, and
+"No, my love, " replied I, pressing her hand to my lips, "I cannot bear this." -- But I was not able to divert her from her purpose. -- Her woman, whom fire has taken in the room of Dawson, and who is older and fitter for the business, sat up with me, and gave me something warm whenever I wanted any refreshment. -- In the morning my wife, delightful word! -- breakfasted by my bedside. -- I am still weak and languid, but feel an ease in my mind, which prognosticates the restoration of my health.

-... gave
-gave me Something warm whenever! wanted any resresliraent. -- In the morning my wise, delightful word! -- -- breaksalted by my bedside-- -- Still weak and languid, but Seel an ease in my mind, which prognosticates the restoration of my health.'
-My angel has begged me not to Sit too long at my writing table. -- You may imagine that I have writ ’ ten this at disserent times. -- I Shall be ever most will ■ to obey her who has Saved my life, for whom only I wisla to live.
+My angel has begged me not to sit too long at my writing table. -- You may imagine that I have written this at different times. -- I shall be ever most willling to obey her who has saved my life, for whom only I wish to live.

 ---